top of page

 Historic Brattonsville is one of seven Revolutionary War-related sites in the state's Olde English District.
 Also found in this region are the Musgrove Mill State Historic Site in Clinton, the place of the Battle of Musgrove Mill, and Camden, the oldest inland city, home to the Battle of Camden and the Battle of Hobkirk's Hill.

 Don't forget about the cities themselves.
 Spartanburg and Charleston provide information in a self-guided tour format highlighting structures relevant to the period.
 Florence has the SC Revolutionary River Trail, a 66-mile trail that guides paddlers through the same path "Swamp Fox" General Francis Marion and his militia took.
-There is also the Francis Marion Trail breaks into three separate tours (PeeDee, Claredon and Berkeley), each one pointing out some of Marion's stomping grounds.
+There is also the Francis Marion Trail, which is divided into three separate tours (PeeDee, Claredon and Berkeley), each one pointing out some of Marion's stomping grounds.

-Did You Know...Ninety-Six National Historic Site, which saw two Revolutionary War battles, is thought to be one of the best-preserved battle sites.
+Did You Know...Ninety-Six National Historic Site, which saw two Revolutionary War battles, is considered one of the best-preserved battle sites.

 Elijah Clark State Park in Lincolnton, Ga., personal collection

-Even though Georgia was the least populated colony, it had a role during the Revolutionary War.
-In 1776, in Savannah, was the Battle of the Rice Boats.
+Even though Georgia was the least populated colony, it played a role during the Revolutionary War.
+In 1776, Savannah was the site of the Battle of the Rice Boats.
 Three years later, defying Colonel McIntosh's "come and take it," Fort Morris in Midway fell.
-Midway Museum provides further insight into the town's colonial history and notable residents.
+The Midway Museum provides further insight into the town's colonial history and notable residents.

-However, a month later, the Battle of Kettle Creek would be a Patriots' win.
+However, a month later, the Patriots would win the Battle of Kettle Creek.
 Located outside present-day Washington, "War Hill" commemorates those who fought.
 Be sure to explore the trails, which include information on the battle.

 Not to be overlooked is Elijah Clark State Park in Lincolnton.
 Clark, a frontiersman, was mainly responsible for the Kettle Creek victory.
 On the state park's grounds are a replica of Clark's cabin and the graves of Clark and his wife.